 Does he or she do well in an emergency?

-It’s easy for a doctor to seem reassuring and in control during a routine checkup, but the real test happens when Baby has his first real illness.
+It’s easy for a doctor to seem reassuring and in control during a routine checkup, but the real test happens when Baby has their first real illness.
 Doctors aren’t awake and at the office 24/7, but yours should have some sort of plan for handling problems in a pinch.
 You can ask questions about what happens if you need help at the last minute if Baby gets sick, but there’s no way to really know what a doctor or practice’s response to a sudden sickness will be until it’s put to the test.

 Does he or she respect your parenting style?